 The primary function of the Networked Robotics hardware is integration.
 Networked Robotics hardware speaks the unique data language of diverse instruments and sensors.
-The network messages to the NTMS requesting data are in a simple, common form, but the format of messages from the NTMS to each instrument or sensor are necessarily of many diverse types.
+The network messages to NTMS devices requesting data are in a simple, common form, but the format of messages from the NTMS to each instrument or sensor are necessarily of many diverse types because it must speak the language of each machine or sensor type.